Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GPAW/README.md

 -   OpenMP is now turned off while ELPA does not support it with AMD GPUs (linking GPAW w/OMP against ELPA w/o OMP casuses LibSci version mismatch)

+-   GPU device selection is patched compared to the upstream code version

 -   It installs ASE as a Python module without an independent easyconfig for it

 -   It also downloads gpaw-setups which comes as a separate easyconfig in the easybuilders repo

+### 24.6.0 for GPU and for CPU

+-   Setup is similar to that of 24.1.0